-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (we’ll go over our recommended providers shortly).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is fully refundable.
-Some companies also offer the option of visiting a physical office to get your teeth scanned for free instead of buying a home impression kit.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-Are Home Teeth Aligners Effective for Crossbite?
+Can Home Aligners Fix Crossbite?

 Yes — in some cases.

 Crossbite comes in various forms, but every case falls into one of two general categories: dental or skeletal.
 Dental crossbite is caused by a misalignment of the teeth, while skeletal conditions stem from a misalignment of the upper and/or lower jaw.
 Skeletal crossbite is a more complex condition that requires a more comprehensive treatment (like braces) to correct.

 Unlike home alignment programs, braces treatment involves regular in-office dental visits.
 This means your provider can achieve more intricate teeth and jaw movements by supplementing your braces with attachments, like elastics and palatal expanders, or procedures like tooth shaving or extraction.
 Since home aligners rarely involve hands-on in-office dental treatment, they’re not capable of treating severe bite issues.

 That said, they might work for some mild or moderate cases of dental crossbite.
 If your crossbite comes from a misalignment of the teeth alone, home aligners could be a perfectly viable treatment option — especially if it only affects a few teeth.
 If you think your case may fall into this category, contact one of the providers below to confirm whether you’d be a candidate for treatment.